 Hector Pieterson Memorial for teens rather than pre-school kids

-The Hector Pieterson image is too graphic for young kids and Nelson Mandela’s Soweto home is a gentler introduction of the cruel oppression of Apartheid for children.
+The Hector Pieterson image is very graphic for young kids and better left for teens.
+Nelson Mandela’s Soweto home is a gentler introduction of the cruel oppression of Apartheid for children.

 There’s hope, Soweto’s Diekploof Extension and surrounding areas have a growing population of middle class black self-made millionaires (in rand) calling home.
 Where people are choosing to stay and rebuild in Soweto rather than move elsewhere.